scottmries/UrbaneDictionary/README.md

 set up, a Term store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
 Once this is done, I will create React views for the Terms `Index`, `IndexItem` and `Form`.
-At the end of Phase 2, Notes can be created, read, edited and destroyed in the browser.
-Notes should save to the database when the form loses focus or is left idle after editing.
+At the end of Phase 2, Terms can be created, read, edited and destroyed in the browser.
+Terms should save to the database when the form loses focus or is left idle after editing.
-Lastly, while constructing the views I will start using basic bootstrap for styling.
+Lastly, while constructing the views I will start making custom styles in plain CSS.

 [Details][phase-two]